arfathpasha/KBase_Process/travis.md

    echo 'cp -R /kb/module/lib/[YOUR_MODULE_NAME]/ /kb/module/work/kb/module/lib/' >> $(TEST_DIR)/$(TEST_SCRIPT_NAME)
 </pre>

-6) run ```make all``` to update test scripts.
+6) Run ```make all``` to update test scripts.

-7) run ```kb-sdk test``` to check if coverage output is being displayed in stdout.
+7) Run ```kb-sdk test``` to check if coverage output is being displayed in stdout.
 The end of the output should look something like the output below.
 Note only kb_ballgown implementation files are being reported on.
 <pre>
 Name                                               Stmts   Miss  Cover   Missing
     --------------------------------------------------------------------------------